demanuel/NewsUP/README.md

 It will upload a file or folder to the usenet.
 If it is a folder it will search for files inside of the folder.
 A NZB file will be generated for later retrieving.

+## Supports
+* SSL
+* Multi connections
+* Header Check (including to a different server from the one the article where upload)
+* NZB Creation

 ## What doesn't do
 But it may exist a script with these functionalities on the scripts folder.